-- To elect as directors the four nominees named in the attached proxy statement, each to serve for a term of three years ending at the 2019 Annual Meeting of Shareholders; - To ratify the selection of KPMG LLP as our independent registered public accounting firm for our fiscal year ending October 31, 2016; - 3.
-To approve, on an advisory basis, our executive compensation; and - 4.
+- 1. To elect as directors the four nominees named in the attached proxy statement, each to serve for a term of three years ending at the 2020 Annual Meeting of Shareholders; - To ratify the selection of KPMG LLP as our independent registered public accounting firm for our fiscal year ending October 31, 2017; - 3.
+To approve, on an advisory basis, our executive compensation; - 4.
+To approve, on an advisory basis, the frequency of the advisory approval of our executive compensation; and - 5.
 To transact any other business properly brought before the annual meeting or any adjournment or postponement of the annual meeting.

 We currently are not aware of any other business to be brought before the annual meeting.
-Shareholders of record at the close of business on January 15, 2016, the record date, will be entitled to vote at the annual meeting or at any adjournment or postponement of the annual meeting.
-A shareholder list will be available at our corporate offices beginning March 4, 2016, during normal business hours for examination by any shareholder registered on our stock ledger as of the record date for any purpose germane to the annual meeting.
+Shareholders of record at the close of business on January 23, 2017, the record date, will be entitled to vote at the annual meeting or at any adjournment or postponement of the annual meeting.
+A shareholder list will be available at our corporate offices beginning March 10, 2017, during our normal business hours for examination by any shareholder registered on our stock ledger as of the record date for any purpose germane to the annual meeting.